zeroBzeroT/AnarchyQueue/README.md

 ---

-A simple queue system for bungeecord in the style of the 2b2t queue.
+A simple queue system for velocity in the style of the 2b2t queue.

-### Commands

- - **maxplayers**   sets the capacity of the main server